 There are three key reasons why rising rates of drinking among older adults should spark international concern.

-- Older drinkers are neglected: Despite being at undoubtedly heightened risk of alcohol-related harm, older drinkers are very likely to remain undetected in our communities.
+- Older drinkers are neglected: Despite being at a heightened risk of alcohol-related harm, older drinkers are very likely to remain undetected in our communities.
 Research shows that older adults are much less likely than younger adults to be screened for alcohol use by health professionals.
 Furthermore, health conditions potentially underpinned by alcohol use are often misattributed to the aging process.
-Lastly, a recent report ‘Calling Time’ by Dr. Sarah Wadd and the UK organization “Drink Wise Age Well” illustrates consistent neglect of older adults in alcohol policy, research on alcohol trends and harms, and requirements for alcohol and addiction services.
+Lastly, a recent report titled ‘Calling Time’ by Dr. Sarah Wadd and the British organization Drink Wise Age Well illustrates consistent neglect of older adults in alcohol policy, research on alcohol trends and harms, and availability of alcohol and addiction services.

-- There are no benefits of drinking for older adults: A long-held assumption is that alcohol may be beneficial to heart health and many older drinkers consume alcohol based on this belief.
+- There are no benefits of drinking for older adults: A long-held assumption is that alcohol may be beneficial to heart health, and many older drinkers consume alcohol based on this belief.
 However, a growing body of international research now shows that the assumed health benefits of alcohol use were the result of poorly analyzed data and that there are no health benefits of drinking for older adults.